nuistzhou/nuistzhou.github.io/_posts/2020-04-26-SQL Antipatterns.markdown

 reported_by BIGINT UNSIGNED NOT NULL, status VARCHAR(20) NOT NULL DEFAULT 'NEW', FOREIGN KEY (reported_by) REFERENCES Accounts(account_id)
     ON UPDATE CASCADE
-    ON DELETE RESTRICT, /*Restrict deletes in parent table: Account*/ FOREIGN KEY (status) REFERENCES BugStatus(status)
+    ON DELETE RESTRICT, /*You cannot delete the account if it is used in Bugs table.*/ FOREIGN KEY (status) REFERENCES BugStatus(status)
     ON UPDATE CASCADE
-    ON DELETE SET DEFAULT /*Set status to default when records in BugStatus doesn't exist anymore.*/ );
+    ON DELETE SET DEFAULT /*Whenever a status value, any bugs with that status automatically reset to default.*/ );
 ```